Vyral/jason-daniels-recruiting/_posts/2020-01-24-quick-tips-to-boost-your-referral-business.md

 youtube_code: kxdE0EByFuE
 ---

-{% include youtube.html %}How do you ask for referrals?
-Today I’ll share my tips and best practices.
+{% include youtube.html %}<center>How do you ask for referrals?
+Today I’ll share my tips and best practices.</center>

 If you’re reluctant to ask for more referrals, there are a few simple things you can try to increase your referral business.